Principles of bad software design

 I mean, why would you assume everyone has an internet connection at all times?
 You know, people can take their laptop with them to a place without WiFi.
 Or their ISP could simply be down for a while.
 Or there is a power outage and they're running on battery.
 Or they moved and have no internet in the new house yet.
 Regardless of the reasons, help should still be available offline; if there is no point in connecting to the internet - maybe don't make the connection.

 Another peril of having online-only help is that you rely on a server to be up at that moment or even still exist at all.
 If it doesn't, the user will receive a message such as Pale Moon can't establish a connection to the server at trac.gajim.org instead of the documentation.
-Users of old software versions are especially vulnerable, since devs have probably stopped caring about supporting those at that point.
-They could have - for example - moved domains, but for the end user that's irrelevant since his program will still link to the old one.
+Users of old software versions are especially vulnerable, since the devs have probably stopped caring about supporting those at that point.
+They could also have - for example - changed domains, but for the end user that's irrelevant since his program will still link to the old one.
 Or they switched to an external site like readthedocs and let the old docs just die completely.
 Or they became Cloudflared and the TOR user is rejected.
 Or they just deleted the files, since who's using 10 year old software versions? (diggy is :D).
 Whatever the reason, having help locked behind online connectivity shows utter contempt for the user on the developers' part.
 It puts the documentation on a timer, while offline is future-proof.
 Most GUI software suffers from this; SpaceFM, Claws Mail and Geany are all I've found so far that doesn't.

 Lack of customizable keyboard shortcuts